 If school is dismissed, all activities such as practices, trips, meetings, games, and contests will be based on administrative discretion.
+Student safety will be the top determining factor driving the decision making process for inclimate weather decisions.
 Exceptions: Tournament ball games, District, and state contests or meetings.